Revant202/crypto_tracker/README.md

 # Crypto Tracker
 Track, visualize and stay updated with latest crypto trends !
 [Click here](https://crypto-tracker-rho-two.vercel.app/)

+## How to use?
+1. The default '/' route redirects you to '/bitcoin' (I have set it as the default crypto page)
+2. To checkout other cryptos, just change the URL to '/[cryptoId]'.
+For example, try '/ethereum', '/deepfakeai' etc.

 ## Tech Used

 1. React JS